Back to Blog

 Audit Current Spend

 Calculate total per-seat costs across ALL your SaaS subscriptions.
 Crucially, include hidden costs: overages, add-ons, and enterprise tier upgrades.
-Our experience shows these can add another 20-30%.
+Our extensive client experience shows these can add another 20-30% to the reported 'sticker price'.

 2